kgpavan/Object-Oriented-Design/Design_Patterns/Proxy/README.txt

 Intent
 ------

-The Proxy Pattern (structural pattern) provides a surrogate or placeholder for another object to control access to it.Provide a surrogate or placeholder for another object to control access to it.
+The Proxy Pattern (structural pattern) provides a surrogate or placeholder for another object to control access to it.
+Provide a surrogate or placeholder for another object to control access to it.
 Use an extra level of indirection to support distributed, controlled, or intelligent access.
-Add a wrapper and delegation to protect the real component from undue complexity.Problem You need to support resource-hungry objects, and you do not want to instantiate such objects unless and until they are actually requested by the client.
+Add a wrapper and delegation to protect the real component from undue complexity.
+Problem You need to support resource-hungry objects, and you do not want to instantiate such objects unless and until they are actually requested by the client.

 Discussion